-Read your Daisy sessions from Claude, Cursor, or any MCP client
+Read your Daisy recordings from Claude, Cursor, or any MCP client

 Daisy ships a local MCP server (Model Context Protocol).
-Turn it on and any compatible AI client running on the same Mac can list, search, and read your finished sessions — transcripts, summaries, action items, the lot.
+Turn it on and any compatible AI client running on the same Mac can list, search, and read your finished recordings — transcripts, summaries, action items, the lot — and act on them: re-summarize, name speakers, route a session to Notion or Linear.
 Everything stays on127.0.0.1; nothing leaves the machine.

 What you get